Over $200Million Collected For Our Clients and Their Families

 While these are only a few examples of the possible scenarios affecting liability in a truck accident, it should be clear that the process of narrowing down the potentially responsible parties might not be a clear-cut or simple one.
 You may need assistance in navigating the investigation process and in coordinating communications.

-With over offices in Phoenix, Avondale & Scottsdale, our team of personal injury attorneys can help you with your serious injury or wrongful death case.
+With offices in Phoenix, Tucson, Avondale & Scottsdale, our team of personal injury attorneys can help you with your serious injury or wrongful death case.